Jurassic Park III: Marketing and merchandise

-A teaser trailer of Jurassic Park III was released online in September 2000, which was also found on the DVD releases of its predecessors.
+A teaser trailer of Jurassic Park III was released online in September 2000, and was also included on DVD releases of the previous films.
 The first image from the film was released four months later.
 Universal avoided excessive early marketing to prevent a possible backlash; the studio believed awareness of the film was already sufficient.
 Marketing began in April 2001, three months before the film's release.
 The first footage from the film was aired during the second-season finale of Survivor in May 2001, and the official website went online at the end of June.
 Promotional partners included Kodak and the Coca-Cola Company.
 No fast-food promotions took place in the United States, although children's meal toys based on the film were offered in Canadian Burger King outlets.

 A novelization by Scott Ciencin, aimed at young children, was published, as well.
 Ciencin also wrote three children's books to tie in with the film's events: Jurassic Park Adventures: Survivor, the first book, details the eight weeks Eric spent alone on Isla Sorna; Jurassic Park Adventures: Prey has Eric and Alan returning to Isla Sorna to rescue a group of teenage filmmakers; and Jurassic Park Adventures: Flyers involves Eric and Alan leading the Pteranodon home after they nest in a Universal Studios theme park.

 In early 2001, Hasbro released a line of 3.5 in action figures including electronic dinosaurs, humans, and vehicles, to coincide with the film's release.
-The figures were scaled down from the original Kenner action figures from the pre-Jurassic Park III toy lines.
-A line of toys were also released through the Lego Studios brand.
-Playskool released a line of toys called Jurassic Park Junior, which were aimed at young children.
-A smaller line of die-cast toys and a range of clothes were also produced.
-In November 2001, to promote the film's impending home media release, Universal launched a viral marketing website for Isla Travel, a fictional Isla Sorna travel agency.
+The figures were scaled down from the previous Jurassic Park toy lines produced by Kenner.
+Other toys were released through the Lego Studios brand, while Playskool released a line called Jurassic Park Junior, aimed at young children.